meeeejin/SWE3033-F2021/week-11/README.md

   - Write a code for insert function (direct SQL execution mode)
   - [Requriement]
-    - This function fill sequential key-value data using direct qurey execution sqlite API function (please refer to lecture slide week 11)
+    - This function fills sequential key-value data using direct qurey execution sqlite API function (please refer to lecture slide week 11)
     - This function has single arguemnt num_ which is total number of operations
-    - This function create SQL statement (key-value pair) do not modfiy this code
+    - This function creates SQL statement (key-value pair) do not modfiy this code
-    - This function execute given SQL statement
+    - This function executes given SQL statement
     - This function is called at benchmark_open() in bench.cc

      ```c++